Please make sure that you’ve booked your return your journey, if you haven’t already, you can use the links below.

 Leaving vehicles in the National Park for 4 days isn’t recommended due to limited parking and unassured safety of your vehicle.
 Some better options include:

-· Mullumbimby is the best place to start and finish the walk as it’s the closest point to the start and the finish of the walk.
-You have a few options:
+Mullumbimby is the best place to start and finish the walk as it’s the closest point to the start and the finish of the walk.
+You have a few options

 You can park at Mantra and Peppers at Salt.
 They also have a great accommodation, massage, food deal.
+See below

 Byron Bay is not the best place to leave your car for 3 nights, if you have a car, it would be better to drive to Mullumbimby and park there.